 Voted TOP TEN Masters swimmer of All-Time by Swimming World Magazine

-Has set 332 U.S. Masters National records to date
+Has set over 352 U.S. Masters National records to date

-Currently hold 28 FINA Masters World and 64 U.S. Masters National records (as of July 2016)
+Currently holds 28 FINA Masters World and 64 U.S. Masters National records (as of July 2016)

 Karlyn is a versatile swimmer setting FINA World and US National Records in every stroke